saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ## 2.03 Run Your Cypress Test with Sauce Connect
 Duration: 0:04:00

-With Sauce Control you can use Sauce Connect Proxy to run your Cypress tests thorugh a secure proxy tunnel when you run tests the Sauce Labs cloud of virtual machines (in the `sauce` `test-env`) or in Docker, passing the data to Sauce Labs.
+With Sauce Control and Testrunner Toolkit, you can use Sauce Connect Proxy to run your Cypress tests thorugh a secure proxy tunnel when you run tests the Sauce Labs cloud of virtual machines (in the `sauce` `test-env`) or in Docker, passing the data to Sauce Labs.

 First, make sure that your Sauce Connect tunnel is currently running, as per the instructions in the last module.
 Now you can make a simple change to `.sauce/config.yml` and run your Cypress test